FhenixProtocol/fhenix-contracts/docs/FHE.md

 function sealoutputTyped(euint256 value, bytes32 publicKey) internal pure returns (struct SealedUint)
 ```

-performs the sealoutput function on a euint256 ciphertext.
+performs the sealoutputTyped function on a euint256 ciphertext.
 This operation returns the plaintext value, sealed for the public key provided

 _Pure in this function is marked as a hack/workaround - note that this function is NOT pure as fetches of ciphertexts require state access_